 I really like this toy.
 This is one of those toys where I find it most effective to sit down and do a really clear simple demo of how it works, then have them repeat it.
 Do another demo that expands the concept.
 Have them repeat it.
 Then walk away and have them explore that for a while, then come back and correct misconceptions or add new ideas.
-So, I would first show how the mouse works, chanting out the steps and clearly demo-ing the button press… “Always press the yellow button to start a new program.
+So, I would first show how the mouse works, chanting out the steps and clearly demo-ing the button press… “Press the yellow button to let the mouse know you’re going to tell it what to do.
 Then, if you want the mouse to go forward, you program blue, if you want it to turn, you press orange or purple to tell it which way to turn, then green to tell it to go.
 So, ready: yellow-to-start, forward [press blue], forward [press blue], left [purple], forward [blue].
-Now press green.”
+Now press green for go.”
 As it goes forth, I chant out forward-forward-left-forward.
 Then they do it.
 Then I teach them how to look at the maze, decide where the mouse needs to go to reach the cheese, and program that in.
 [There are puzzle cards you can follow that walk you through 20 different maze configurations that get progressively more difficult, building skills in sequence.
-When I check in, I see how they’re progressing through the cards.
+When I check in, I see how they’re progressing through the cards.]

 Most of the three to four year olds in the class were able to get the process of how to program it, and could get it through a few basic mazes with assistance.
 The five and ups were able to work through several puzzles independently.
 There’s a conceptual error they have to get past… If when they start on the maze, the mouse is pointing away from them toward the “top” of the maze, they think of the top as “forward” even after the mouse turns left or right.
 They have to learn how to re-orient their mind spatially to think “OK, after he turns left, then forward is on the left side of the board, so now if I want him to go up, he first has to turn right, then go forward.”